near/core-contracts/lockup/README.md

 #### Unstake from the staking pool

-Let's say the owner checked staked balance by calling view method on the staking pool directly and decided to unstake everything.
+Let's say the owner checked staked balance by calling the view method on the staking pool directly and decided to unstake everything.

 ```bash
 near call lockup1 unstake_all '{}' --accountId=owner1 --gas=125000000000000